gnieboer/tsp-redesign/pages/how-we-protect-your-data/system-of-records-notices.md

   **ADMINISTRATIVE, TECHNICAL, AND PHYSICAL SAFEGUARDS:** FRTIB has adopted appropriate administrative, technical, and physical controls in accordance with FRTIB's security program to protect the security, confidentiality, availability, and integrity of the information, and to ensure that records are not disclosed to or accessed by unauthorized individuals.

   Paper records are stored in file cabinets in areas of restricted access that are locked after office hours.
-Electronic records are stored on computer networks, including cloud-based services, and are protected by assigning usernames to individuals needing access to the records and by passwords set by unauthorized users that must be changed periodically.
+Electronic records are stored on computer networks, including cloud-based services, and are protected by assigning user IDs to individuals needing access to the records and by passwords set by unauthorized users that must be changed periodically.

   **RECORD ACCESS PROCEDURES:**